American flamingo: In Florida

+In 2023, Hurricane Idalia blew in large numbers of flamingos across the eastern United States, with records from Florida, Georgia, North Carolina, South Carolina, Virginia, Kentucky, Tennessee, as far north as Ohio and Pennsylvania, and as far northwest as Wisconsin.
+These vagrant populations likely originated from the Yucatán Peninsula, were caught in the storm while en route to Cuba, and carried until the storm's landfall in the United States, after which they dispersed.

 Description

 The American flamingo is a large wading bird with reddish-pink plumage.
 Like all flamingos, it lays a single chalky-white egg on a mud mound, between May and August; incubation until hatching takes from 28 to 32 days; both parents brood their young.
 They may reach sexual maturity between 3 and 6 years of age, though usually they do not reproduce until they are 6 years old.
 Their life expectancy of 40 years is one of the longest in birds.

 Adult American flamingos are smaller on average than greater flamingos, but are the largest flamingos in the Americas.
 They measure from 120 to 145 cm tall.
 The males weigh an average of 2.8 kg, while females average 2.2 kg.
 Most of its plumage is pink, giving rise to its earlier name of rosy flamingo and differentiating adults from the much paler greater flamingo.
 The wing coverts are red, and the primary and secondary flight feathers are black.
 The bill is pink and white with an extensive black tip.
 The legs are entirely pink.
 The call is a goose-like honking.